AnyChart/docs.anychart.com/Gantt_Chart/Timeline.md

 Timeline is generally a part (usually the right one) of a Gantt diagram of both types.
 It shows processes durations (time periods), events with no duration (milestones) and connector between them, of which a whole task consists.
 Also there are a couple of decorative elements that help you to navigate through the timeline.
 Timeline of a Project Chart is rather different from a timeline of a Resoure Gantt due to their different purpose.
 Later in this article we will look at both of them and consider that difference.

-## Resource Gantt Chart
+### Resource Gantt Chart
 This illustration highlights almost all major resource timeline elements, and this tutorial will describe how each element is configured:

 /картинка/

+Now, let's consider those elements that are highlighted in a picture above.

-## Project Gantt Chart
+### Project Gantt Chart
-This illustration highlights almost all major resource timeline elements, and this tutorial will describe how each element is configured:
+This illustration highlights almost all major project timeline elements, and this tutorial will describe how each element is configured:

 /картинка/